Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Introduction

-One may wonder why a new Bayesian factor model is needed instead of relying on mixture-based approaches such as Dirichlet mixture models or Dirichlet process mixtures.
-In many social science applications, distributional data do not exhibit clear clustering structures; rather, distributions often change gradually across locations or other characteristics, and, as shown in Section~\ref{sec: Application to The Spatiotemporal Population Data}, mixture models tend to produce an excessively large number of clusters in such settings.
-When clustering structure is weak or absent, factor models provide a more parsimonious representation, describing diverse distributions through a small number of latent factors.
-As an illustration, Figure~\ref{fig: illustration of factor PT} visualizes simulated distributions generated from the proposed factor model with only two factors (details are provided in Section~\ref{sec: Tree-Embedded Factor Models for Categorical Distributions}), demonstrating that the simplex can be densely covered.
-This contrasts sharply with mixture-based representations: as illustrated in Figure~\ref{fig: illustration of factor PT}, a mixture model with two components can only trace an essentially one-dimensional trajectory between the components.
+One may argue that mixture-based approaches such as Dirichlet mixture models and Dirichlet process mixtures \citep{muller2015bayesian, ghosal2017fundamentals} can be more advantageous than the factor model.
+However, in many social science applications, distributional data do not exhibit clear clustering structures; rather, distributions often change gradually across locations or other characteristics as shown in the real data analysis provided in Section~\ref{sec: application to the real data}.
+In such cases, mixture models tend to produce an excessively large number of clusters, and it is not possible to obtain a lower-dimensional summary of the data.
+In contrast, even when clustering structure is weak or absent, a factor model provides a more parsimonious representation, describing diverse distributions with combinations of a small number of latent factors.
+As an illustration, Figure~\ref{fig: realizations under factor pt} visualizes simulated distributions with four categories generated from the proposed factor model (details are provided in Section~\ref{sec: Tree-Embedded Factor Models for Categorical Distributions}).
+In this illustration, we combine only three distributions shown in the first column, which we call ``factor distributions'', and the proposed model can express a variety of distributional structures.

-We note that the proposed tree-based decomposition is not the only way to map distributions into Euclidean space.
-For example, several types of transformations have been proposed in the context of compositional data analysis \citep[see, e.g.,][]{aitchison1982statistical, egozcue2003isometric, silverman2017phylogenetic}.
-However, as discussed in \cite{wang2024generative} and Section~\ref{sec: Tree-Embedded Factor Models for Categorical Distributions}, the tree representation facilitates Bayesian modeling with computationally convenient Gibbs samplers enabled by Polya--Gamma augmentation \citep{polson2013bayesian}.